 I raced down the stairs to the training room.
 Mr. Dunbar gave me a bored look and another shrug.
 “Often enough,” he said, “I just pull a batch of files from here and there for new trainees.”

 He took the unlit cigar from his mouth and studied it.
 The chewed end looked slimy and disgusting.
 “And a week later I couldn’t tell you where they came from or where they’d gone, once the trainees go upstairs to their units.”
 He bit down on the cigar end.

 I never saw Mrs. Lee’s file, or Mrs. Lee, again.
 The completed paperwork for her telephone sat on my desk until I quit, a couple months later.
 What happened to her I can only guess, and to tell the truth, I’d rather not think about it in any detail.
 It always brings back memories of that ice-covered burned-out slum apartment house, and the grinding war outside.
 And all that gets me thinking about revolution again, while I still have no better idea what it would look like or when and how it might come.

 Even so, I feel as if I owe Mrs. Lee a lot.
 Fifty-plus years later, that old horseshoe is still hanging over the door of my office, with the ends up as instructed.
 And just the fact that I’m writing this down after all this time, proves there was plenty of good luck left in it.

 I just hope there was still some left over for her, too.
-Sometimes I think that canister of Bugler tobacco, and Tennessee Ernie Ford was enough.
+Sometimes I think that canister of Bugler tobacco and Tennessee Ernie Ford were enough.

 But I really know they weren’t.